 dragon goby Tank setup

 Dragon gobies live in muddy and swampy areas of bays and estuaries.
-So, dragon goby tank should be represent there natural habitat.
-They need muddy environment in your tank for them to thrive.
+So, dragon goby tank should represent their natural habitat.
+They need a muddy environment in your tank for them to thrive.

 Setting up a suitable substrate is required as Dragon gobies are bottom-dwelling fish.
 The tank should have a thick layer of dark sandy substrate or slit which is at least 3 inches dense.